camroga/camroga.github.io/index.md

 > <code>Role</code>: Senior Android Developer. <br>
 <code>Duration</code>: I worked for 8 months making the HNSV mobile application. <br>
 <code>Technical knowledge</code>: Android, Kotlin, Gradle, Camera 2, Camera X as an upgrade, Location and Jetpack (LiveData, ViewModel, data bindings, Room, among others), Coroutines, Retrofit, Junit, Mockito, and Espresso. <br>
-<code>Functionality</code>: The application allows the inspector role to access a set of questions after validating that the person is in the place where a lot of cars is located.
+<code>Functionality</code>: The application allows the inspector role to access a set of questions after validating that the person is in the place where a lot of cars are located.
 These questions are of a single answer or multiple answers.
 In addition to this, in some cases, the user must take photos that are part of the evidence. <br>
 <code>Architecture/design</code>: MVVM architecture.

-> <code>Role</code>: Senior developer for Uruguayan government <br>
+> <code>Role</code>: Senior Developer for the Uruguayan government <br>
-<code>Technical knowledge</code>: Java, Postgres, Json schema, Velocity, Jersey, Swagger and Maven. <br>
+<code>Technical knowledge</code>: Java, Postgres, JSON schema, Velocity, Jersey, Swagger, and Maven. <br>
 <code>Description</code>: The ACCE project provides access to information on purchases and contracts of the government.

 > <code>Role</code>: Android developer for Coca-Cola FEMSA <br>